João Havelange

 Jean-Marie Faustin Godefroid "João" de Havelange (/pt-BR/, /fr/; 8 May 1916 – 16 August 2016) was a Brazilian lawyer, businessman, and athlete who was the seventh president of FIFA from 1974 to 1998.
 His tenure as president is the second longest in FIFA's history, behind that of Jules Rimet.
 He received the title of honorary president when leaving office, but resigned in April 2013.
 He was preceded by Stanley Rous and succeeded by Sepp Blatter.
 Havelange served as a member of the International Olympic Committee (IOC) from 1963 to 2011.
 He was the longest-serving active member upon his resignation.
-In July 2012, a Swiss prosecutor's report revealed that, during his tenure on FIFA's Executive Committee, he and his son-in-law Ricardo Teixeira took more than 41 million Swiss francs (£21m) in bribes in connection with the award of World Cup marketing rights.
+In July 2012, a Swiss prosecutor's report revealed that, during his tenure on FIFA's Executive Committee, he and his son-in-law Ricardo Teixeira took more than 41 million Swiss francs (£37M) in bribes in connection with the award of World Cup marketing rights.

 Early life, professional and Olympic career

-Havelange was born on 8 May 1916, in Rio de Janeiro, to an affluent family coming from Wallonia; his father, Faustin Havelange, had immigrated to Brazil from Liège, Belgium, worked as an arms dealer, and owned a large estate that stretched along the present-day districts of Laranjeiras, Cosme Velho and Santa Teresa.
+Havelange was born on 8 May 1916, in Rio de Janeiro, to an affluent family coming from Belgium; his father, Faustin Havelange, had immigrated to Brazil from Liège, Belgium, worked as an arms dealer, and owned a large estate that stretched along the present-day districts of Laranjeiras, Cosme Velho and Santa Teresa.
 An excellent student at school, Havelange was accepted to the prestigious Law School of Fluminense Federal University, from which he graduated at the age of 24 with a BA in law.
 He worked as a legal advisor for bus company Auto Viação Jabaquara, and became president-director of another bus company, Viação Cometa S/A. He was also senior partner at chemical and metallurgical company Orwec Química e Metallurgia Ltda.

 Interested in sports since his childhood years, at the age of 20 Havelange competed as a swimmer at the 1936 Summer Olympics in Berlin, but failed to go beyond the heats of the 400m freestyle and 1500m freestyle events.
 He was also part of the Brazilian team that tied for 13th in water polo at the 1952 Summer Olympics in Helsinki.
 He was the chef de mission of the Brazilian delegation at the 1956 Summer Olympic Games in Melbourne.